margrammas/HomeService/README.md

 ```
 git clone https://github.com/margrammas/HomeService.git
 ```
-* Navigate to the `src` folder and clone the necessary repositories
+* Navigate to the `src` folder and clone the necessary repositories if needed (you might be able to skip this ste<p if rep is cloned properly)
 ```
 cd /home/workspace/HomeService/catkin_ws/src
 git clone https://github.com/ros-perception/slam_gmapping.git